 Take Dr. Berg's Advanced Evaluation Quiz: http://bit.ly/EvalQuiz Your report will then be sent via email analyzing 104 potential symptoms, giving you a much deeper insight into the cause-effect relationship of your body issues.
 It's free and very enlightening.
 Acceptable List (low Vitamin K vegetables): Tomato Cucumber Artichoke Zucchini Celery Red cabbage Turnips Beets Onions Pumpkin Squash Eggplant Mushrooms Carrot Cauliflower Okra Red pepper Dr. Eric Berg DC Bio: Dr. Berg, 51 years of age is a chiropractor who specializes in weight loss through nutritional and natural methods.
 His private practice is located in Alexandria, Virginia.
 His clients include senior officials in the U.S. government and the Justice Department, ambassadors, medical doctors, high-level executives of prominent corporations, scientists, engineers, professors, and other clients from all walks of life.
 He is the author of The 7 Principles of Fat Burning, published by KB Publishing in January 2011.
 Dr. Berg trains chiropractors, physicians and allied healthcare practitioners in his methods, and to date he has trained over 2,500 healthcare professionals.
 He has been an active member of the Endocrinology Society, and has worked as a past part-time adjunct professor at Howard University.
-DR. BERG'S VIDEO BLOG: http://www.drberg.com/blog FACEBOOK: http://www.facebook.com/DrEricBerg TWITTER: http://twitter.com/DrBergDC YOUTUBE: https://www.youtube.com/user/drericberg123 ABOUT DR. BERG: http://www.drberg.com/dr-eric-berg/bio DR. BERG'S SEMINARS: http://www.drberg.com/seminars DR. BERG'S STORY: http://www.drberg.com/dr-eric-berg/story DR. BERG'S CLINIC: https://www.drberg.com/dr-eric-berg/clinic DR. BERG'S HEALTH COACHING TRAINING: http://www.drberg.com/weight-loss-coach DR. BERG'S SHOP: http://shop.drberg.com/ DR. BERG'S REVIEWS: http://www.drberg.com/reviews The Health & Wellness Center 4709 D Pinecrest Office Park Drive Alexandria, VA 22312 703-354-7336 Disclaimer: Dr. Berg does not diagnose, treat or prevent any medical conditions; instead he helps people create their health to avoid health problems.
-He works with their physicians, which regular their medication.
-This video is not designed to and does not provide medical advice, professional diagnosis, opinion, treatment or services to you or to any other individual.
-Through my videos, blog posts, website information, I give suggestions for you and your doctor to research and provide general information for educational purposes only.
-The information provided in this video or site, or through linkages to other sites, is not a substitute for medical or professional care, and you should not use the information in place of a visit, call consultation or the advice of your physician or other healthcare provider.
-The Health & Wellness and Dr. Eric Berg, D.C. are not liable or responsible for any advice, course of treatment, diagnosis or any other information, services or product you obtain through this video or site.
+DR. BERG'S VIDEO BLOG: http://www.drberg.com/blog FACEBOOK: http://www.facebook.com/DrEricBerg TWITTER: http://twitter.com/DrBergDC YOUTUBE: https://www.youtube.com/user/drericbe...
+ABOUT DR. BERG: http://www.drberg.com/dr-eric-berg/bio DR. BERG'S SEMINARS: http://www.drberg.com/seminars DR. BERG'S STORY: http://www.drberg.com/dr-eric-berg/story DR. BERG'S CLINIC: https://www.drberg.com/dr-eric-berg/c...
+DR. BERG'S HEALTH COACHING TRAINING: http://www.drberg.com/weight-loss-coach DR. BERG'S SHOP: http://shop.drberg.com/ DR. BERG'S REVIEWS: http://www.drberg.com/reviews The Health & Wellness Center 4709 D Pinecrest Office Park Drive Alexandria, VA 22312 703-354-7336 Disclaimer: Dr. Eric Berg received his Doctor of Chiropractic degree from Palmer College of Chiropractic in 1988.
+His use of “doctor” or “Dr.” in relation to himself solely refers to that degree.
+Dr. Berg is a licensed chiropractor in Virginia, California, and Louisiana, but he no longer practices chiropractic in any state and does not see patients.
+This video is for general informational purposes only.
+It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
+It does not create a doctor-patient relationship between Dr. Berg and you.
+You should not make any change in your health regimen or diet before first consulting a physician and obtaining a medical exam, diagnosis, and recommendation.
+Always seek the advice of a physician or other qualified health provider with any questions you may have regarding a medical condition.
+The Health & Wellness, Dr. Berg Nutritionals and Dr. Eric Berg, D.C. are not liable or responsible for any advice, course of treatment, diagnosis or any other information, services or product you obtain through this video or site.

 Coumadin: Information About Coumadin For Patients | Coumadin Interactions | Coumadin Side Effects | Warfarin Patient Information | Warfarin Food Drug Interactions Hey guys!
 This weeks video is a short guide on warfarin also known as (coumadin).
 I see many patients on warfarin everyday and they are very knowledgable about their medicine, which is fantastic!
 But here's some information about warfarin, how it works, international normalised ratio (INR) and interactions which you may find useful.
 WHAT IS WARFARIN: Warfarin is the main oral anticoagulant used in the UK.
 An anticoagulant is a medicine that prevents blood clotting.
 Clotting (thickening) is a complex process involving a number of substances called clotting factors.
 Clotting factors are produced by the liver and help control bleeding.
 They work with cells that trigger the clotting process (platelets) to ensure blood clots effectively.
 Warfarin blocks one of the enzymes (proteins) that uses vitamin K to produce clotting factors.
 This disrupts the clotting process, making it take longer for the blood to clot.
 WHEN IS WARFARIN PRESCRIBED: Anticoagulant medicines, such as warfarin, are often prescribed for people who've had a condition caused by a blood clot or have an increased risk of developing harmful blood clots.
 TAKING WARFARIN: It's very important that you take warfarin exactly as directed.
 Don't increase your prescribed dose unless the doctor in charge of your care advises you to.
 Warfarin is taken once a day, usually in the evening.
 It's important to take your dose at the same time each day, before, during or after a meal.
 The aim of warfarin therapy is to decrease the blood's tendency to clot, but not stop it clotting completely.
 This means the dose of warfarin you're taking must be carefully monitored and, if necessary, adjusted.
 You'll have regular blood tests at your GP surgery or local anticoagulant clinic to make sure your dose is correct.
 The INR is a measure of how long it takes your blood to clot.
 When you start taking warfarin, you may be given a yellow booklet about anticoagulants, which explains your treatment.
 INTERACTIONS WITH WARFARIN Medicines Warfarin can interact with many other medicines, herbal medicines and supplements.
 Always ask your pharmacist, GP or staff at your anticoagulant clinic before you take them as they may interact with your warfarin.
 Also visit https://bnf.nice.org.uk/interaction/warfarin.html to check medication interactions.
 Foods and drink Foods containing large amounts of vitamin K include: • Green leafy vegetables, such as broccoli and spinach • Vegetable oils • Cereal grains • Small amounts of vitamin K can also be found in meat and dairy foods.
 When your first dose of warfarin is prescribed, it doesn't matter how much vitamin K you're eating because the dosage will be based on your current blood clotting levels.
 However, if you make significant changes to your diet, such as increasing your vitamin K intake or cutting out foods that contain vitamin K, it could interfere with how warfarin works.
 Consult the healthcare professional responsible for your care before making any significant changes to your diet while taking warfarin.
 Why you should avoid cranberry juice whilst taking warfarin is in the link lower down.
 Alcohol Getting drunk or binge drinking is dangerous while taking warfarin.
 It may increase the effect of the drug, increasing the risk of bleeding.
 See links below for more information.
 SIDE EFFECTS , WHEN TO SEEK MEDICAL ATTENTION & MORE INFORMATION: Visit the following links, https://www.nhs.uk/conditions/warfarin/ https://patient.info/medicine/warfarin-an-anticoagulant ONLINE YELLOW BOOK LINK: http://www.npsa.nhs.uk/EasySiteWeb/GatewayLink.aspx?alId=19112 Want to see more videos about everything health and pharmacy?
 Let me know in the comments below.
 Subscribe for new videos ▶https://www.youtube.com/c/AbrahamThePharmacist LET'S CONNECT: http://facebook.com/AbrahamThePharmacist http://instagram.com/AbrahamThePharmacist https://www.linkedin.com/in/AbrahamThePharmacist https://plus.google.com/u/4/109698449114086481589 https://twitter.com/AbrahamThePharm https://www.AbrahamThePharmacist.com https://www.youtube.com/c/AbrahamThePharmacist ABOUT ME: Prescribing Media Pharmacist | Bringing Science Through New Film Every Monday | Extreme Optimist I'm a British - Persian - Iranian prescribing media pharmacist who loves science, making videos and helping people.
 I work in both GP surgeries and community pharmacy.
 DISCLAIMER: This video is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Abraham The Pharmacist has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Always consult a doctor or other healthcare professional for diagnosis and treatment of medical conditions.